prjemian/hklpy2/_sources/concepts/diffract.rst.txt

 #. (optional) Identify the EPICS PVs for the real positioners.
 #. (optional) Connect energy to the control system.
 #.
 Define the diffractometer object using ``hklpy2.creator()``.

+..
+TODO: This section should point to the concepts, not re-explain.

 A `Diffractometer` object
 =========================